-- Happiness immediately after feeling severely depressed: This may suggest a person has resolved to die and is now hopeful for his or her plan.
+- Happiness immediately after feeling severely depressed: This may suggest a person has resolved to die and is now hopeful for their plan.

-- Impulsive and/or high risk taking or careless behavior which is different from the person’s normal functioning.
+- Impulsive and/or high risk taking or careless behavior, different from the person’s normal functioning.

 Depression and thoughts of suicide are serious, but they are also highly treatable.
-The sooner a person elicits help from friends, family, or a mental health professional, the sooner he or she will gain healthier perspectives and views of how to handle his or her current state.
-Help will likely instill hope and begin the process of returning to a happier and stable state.
+The sooner a person elicits help from friends, family, or a compassionate mental health professional, the sooner they may be able to gain healthier perspectives and insight into ways they can work to handle their current state.
+Help may be able to instill hope and help a person begin the process of returning to a happier and stable state.

-It is important to know some available resources for those experiencing suicidal ideations.
-First, call 911 immediately if a person is expressing that he or she can no longer remain safe.
+It is important to know some available resources for those experiencing suicidal ideation.
+First, call 911 immediately if a person is expressing they may no longer be able to remain safe on their own.
 Second, if safety permits, a person can be taken by friends or family to any hospital emergency department, where the person will receive a comprehensive evaluation and possible placement inside a mental health facility.
 Third, many therapists have after-hours support available, but this should be used only if there is not an imminent threat to personal safety.
 Fourth, the National Suicide Prevention Lifeline (24 hours, seven days a week) can be reached at 1-800-273-8255, where a trained person will listen and help a person decide the best route for help.
 And lastly, many communities have local-based suicide-prevention crisis lines and clinics.
 Check with your local mental health department to see what resources are available.

 Developing a safety plan before depression worsens is a key element in the treatment of those at risk for suicide.
 Having support systems early and risky behavior identified (e.g., thinking of ways to die, acquiring means to harm self, etc.) can be a life-saver.
 It is best to have a plan of prevention and response in place before a crisis; trying to develop a safety plan amid an active crisis is often unsuccessful.
 A mental health professional can help you develop an excellent care and safety plan in your very first session.

 © Copyright 2014 GoodTherapy.org.
 All rights reserved.
-Permission to publish granted by Andrew Mendonsa, PsyD, therapist in Sacramento, California
+Permission to publish granted by Dr. Andrew Mendonsa, PsyD, Suicide Topic Expert Contributor

 The preceding article was solely written by the author named above.
 Any views and opinions expressed are not necessarily shared by GoodTherapy.org.
 Questions or concerns about the preceding article can be directed to the author or posted as a comment below.